Globe iconLogin iconRecap iconSearch iconTickets icon

 A native of Carl Junction, Missouri, Lawson posted a successful seven-year playing career after being drafted by the Texas Rangers in the 14th round of the 2007 MLB Draft.
 During his career, Lawson advanced as far as Triple-A Columbus with the Cleveland Indians organization, hitting a career-best .327 in 2012 with Double-A Akron.
 He was named the Short-Season Spokane Indians’ team MVP as a rookie in 2007 and a Class-A California League All-Star in 2009.
 He followed that performance with an effort that earned him a spot in the Double-A Texas League All-Star Game the following year.

-Chase Lambin returns for his third season in Round Rock after making his Triple-A coaching debut with the Express in 2021.
-Before hopping aboard the E-Train, Lambin spent the 2020 campaign as a member of the Rangers’ Fall Developmental League coaching staff.
+Chase Lambin returns for his sixth season at Dell Diamond, and his first as a Development Coach.
+He spent the previous four seasons as the Bench Coach (2022-25) and one season as the Hitting Coach (2021).
+Round Rock has posted a winning record in four of the five seasons that Lambin has been on the staff.
+Before hopping aboard the E-Train in 2021, Lambin spent the 2020 campaign as a member of the Rangers’ Fall Developmental League coaching staff.
 He previously served as a hitting coach for High-A Down East in 2019, Class-A Hickory in 2018, Short-Season Spokane in 2017 and the Rookie-level Arizona League Rangers in 2016.
 He first joined the Texas organization as a member of the Spokane coaching staff in 2015.

 Lambin’s coaching tenure follows a playing career that spanned 13 seasons at the minor league level.
 He concluded his time on the field in 2014 with Sugar Land of the independent Atlantic League, playing in 106 games with the Skeeters.
 Lambin was selected by the New York Mets in the 34th round of the 2002 MLB Draft out of the University of Louisiana at Lafayette and played in the Mets (2002-2006), Florida/Miami Marlins (2007-2008, 2012), Washington Nationals (2010), Minnesota Twins (2011) and Kansas City Royals (2013) organizations.
 He also spent the 2009 season with Chiba Lotte in Japan.
 The versatile defender appeared at every position except catcher over the course of his career.